SandeepanBhattacharyya/Business-Analytics-360-Project/README.md

 ## Data Modeling

 - Data modeling is the foundation of any report, directly impacting its performance.
-In this project, we used the below star schema for data modeling.
+In this project, we used the below snowflake schema for data modeling.

 <img src="https://github.com/SandeepanBhattacharyya/Business-Analytics-360-Project/blob/main/Data%20Model.png" class="center">